shibeztv/shibezbot/README.md

-# 🤖 Twitch Markov Bot v2
+# 🤖 Twitch Bot (Shibez_bot)

-A Twitch bot that blends in as a viewer by posting Markov-generated chat messages, with a full live command system controllable from Twitch chat.
+A Twitch bot that blends in as a viewer by posting Markov-generated chat messages, with a full live command system and fun other features!

 ---